DataHenHQ/till/README.md

 No need to build your own cookie management logic in your scraper codes.
 Till stores the cookies for you so that you can easily set and get the cookies on any request.

 ### User-Agent randomizer
-Till automatically generates random user-agent on every requests.
+Till automatically generates random user-agent on every request.
 Choose to identify your scraper as a desktop browser, or a mobile browser, or you can even override it with your own custom user-agent.

 ### Proxy IP address rotation
 Supply a list of proxy IPs, and Till will randomly use them on every request.
 Saves you time in needing to setup a separate proxy rotation service.